navxio/dopy/README.md

 # dopy

-An experimental Python preprocessor that enables do..end syntax in addition to indented blocks
+An experimental Python preprocessor that enables do..end syntax in place of strict indentation

+## Requirements

+- `python 3.10+`
+- `pip`

 ## Installation